stefanom/fably/README.md

 The best choice is the "Raspberry Pi OS (legacy, 64-bit) Lite" which contains the bare minimum to get us going but consumes the least amount of resources and contains the minimum amount of attack surface.

-Note that you can press "Ctrl+Shift+X" to open the advanced options that allow you to setup your device with things like hostname, ssh and wifi password.
-See https://kevinhaffner.blogspot.com/2021/06/hidden-settings-in-raspberry-pi-imager.html for more details.
+Make sure to follow the advanced options that allow us to setup our rpi with things like hostname, wifi password and enable the ssh server so that we don't need keyboards and monitors to connect to it, we can just do it from our regular computer.

-Once you are able to ssh into the device, you're ready for the next step.
+Once we are able to ssh into the device, we're ready for the next step.

 ### Phase 2 - Update the OS installation